 Taipei City 108, Taiwan

 Contact No.: +8862-2383-1334

-Disclosure: Thanks to Meander Taipei Hostel for accommodating me on my stay in Taipei.
-All opinions stated on this post are my own.
+Disclosure: Thanks to Meander Taipei Hostel for accommodating me during my stay in Taipei.
+All opinions stated in this post are my own.